 The market for our services is characterized by rapidly changing technology, evolving industry standards and new product and service introductions.
-Our ability to provide new and innovative solutions is important to our future growth; other companies are also looking to offering Internet-related solutions, such as cloud computing, to generate growth.
+For example, individuals are increasingly using mobile devices to access Internet content.
+Our ability to provide new and innovative solutions to address challenges posed by mobile users and other developments is important to our future growth; other companies are also looking to offer Internet-related solutions, such as cloud computing, to generate growth.
 These other companies may develop technological or business model innovations in the markets we seek to address that are, or are perceived to be, equivalent or superior to our services.
 In addition, our customers' business models may change in ways that we do not anticipate and these changes could reduce or eliminate our customers' needs for our services.
 Our operating results depend on our ability to adapt to market changes and develop and introduce new services into existing and emerging markets.
 The process of developing new technologies is complex and uncertain; we must commit significant resources to developing new services or enhancements to our existing services before knowing whether our investments will result in services the market will accept.
 Furthermore, we may not execute successfully our technology initiatives because of errors in planning or timing, technical hurdles that we fail to overcome in a timely fashion, misunderstandings about market demand or a lack of appropriate resources.
-Failures in execution or market acceptance of new services we introduce could result in competitors providing those solutions before we do and, consequently, loss by us of market share, revenues and earnings.
+In 2009, we launched the Akamai HD Network, a new approach to delivering HD video over the Internet that we view as important to our future success.
+If our services utilizing the Akamai HD Network or other new services do not operate as expected or there is a lack of, or delay, in market acceptance of such services, we could experience increased expenses, loss of market share and decreasing revenues and earnings.